 - Tailored investment advice

-In addition to these services, Iconiq Capital also serves as the sole investment advisor to the Iconiq Private Funds, which certain qualified investors are allowed to invest in.
+In addition to the above services, Iconiq Capital also serves as the sole investment advisor to the Iconiq Private Funds, in which certain qualified investors are allowed to invest.

 How Iconiq Capital invests your money

-Iconiq Capital mostly provides non-discretionary services, meaning that, for the most part, clients have to approve trades and portfolio changes.
+Iconiq Capital mostly provides non-discretionary services for its Managed Account clients, meaning that, for the most part, clients have to approve trades and portfolio changes.
 However, there is also the option to allow Iconiq to trade at its discretion or to set up an agreement that includes limited discretion.
+That said, the bulk of its regulatory assets under management are discretionary.

 Fees Iconiq Capital charges for its services